 The James P Grant School of Public Health conducted the second photography course, “Documenting People on the Margins” from 12 – 23 March for keen photographers looking to enhance their skills in documentary photography and storytelling.
 The course was facilitated by noted documentary photographer Shehzad Noorani and focused on capturing the marginalised communities living under the shadows of discrimination including people with disabilities, those who suffer from tuberculosis, HIV/AIDS, commercial sex workers, and hijra and Bede communities.

 A book comprising of selected photos from the course will be published this year.

-Office of Career Services & Alumni Relations (OCSAR) in association with Marico Bangladesh organized a written test for the 2nd Phrase of the recruitment process for Management Trainee.
-The program details is given below
+Office of Career Services & Alumni Relations (OCSAR) in association with Marico Bangladesh organized a written test for the 2nd Phrase of the recruitment process for Management Trainee on Thursday 23rd March 2017.

 Mr. Sidhartha Das, Director, Ms. Suzana Erfan, Assistant Manager, Corporate HR and Mr. S M Ahtashamul Hoque, Divisional Sales Head Marico Bangladesh Ltd. were the notable speakers in the session.

 Ms. Samiha Nusrat from OCSAR coordinated the event.